gkukish/baia/README.md

-# Urban Climate Resilience Platform
+# Baia: Bayesian Analytics for Infrastructure Advancement

 A platform that uses Bayesian statistical models to predict climate change impacts on urban infrastructure and suggest cost-effective adaptation strategies.